-HDHP vs PPO: Which Health Insurance Plan Is Better in the US?
+HDHP vs PPO: Which Health Insurance Plan Is Better for You in the US?
 (2026 Guide)

 When choosing employer health insurance in the United States, one of the most common comparisons is HDHP vs PPO.
 Both plans offer medical coverage, but they differ significantly in cost structure, flexibility, tax benefits, and financial risk.